TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Receiver_System.md

 ## Analysis

 ### Receivers
 The Arduino Nano ESP32 utilizes a NORA-W106-10B Wi-Fi and Bluetooth module with a receiver sensitivy of -97 dBm and -98 dBm respectively.
 The antenna gain for the system is 3 dBi on average.
 The dBi value has been assumed based on standard specifications, reflecting common values in the industry to be 3 dBi.
 The RID signal must be transmitted with a minimum power of 5 dBm for Bluetooth and 15 dBm for Wi-Fi.
 This is a standard listed in the RID data sheet.
-Using the line to line link budget equation we can see that the signal strength will be stronger than the receiver sensitivity.
-The variable d in the line to line equation is 152 m and $\lambda$ can be calculated dividing the speed of light by the frequency of the signal.
+Using the line of sight link budget equation we can see that the signal strength will be stronger than the receiver sensitivity.
+The variable d in the line of sight equation is 150 m and $\lambda$ can be calculated dividing the speed of light by the frequency of the signal.

 $$
 \lambda = \frac{3 \times 10^8 \, \text{m/s}}{2.4 \times 10^9 \, \text{Hz}}